1MDB investigators file charges against wanted Malaysian Jho Low

 Low, popularly known as Jho Low, is regarded as having been close to former prime minister Najib Razak and has been identified by investigators in Malaysia and the United States as a key figure in the 1MDB case.

-He was slapped with eight charges of money laundering at a court in the administrative capital Putrajaya, Amar Singh, the director of police commercial crime investigations told Reuters on Friday.

-Low’s father Low Hock Peng was booked for one charge under the same money laundering act, he said.
+On Friday, eight charges of money laundering were filed against him at a court in the administrative capital, Putrajaya.
+Low’s father, Low Hock Peng, was booked for one charge under the same money laundering act.

+“The Malaysian police will present an application to Interpol for a red notice to locate and arrest the two individuals, to bring them back to face charges in a Malaysian court,” Inspector-General of Police Mohamad Fuzi Harun said in a statement.

+Low and his family’s whereabouts are not known, but Malaysian officials have said the 38-year-old financier is believed to be living in China.

-A spokesman for Low said in a statement sent by email that Low maintains his innocence and is confident he will be vindicated.
+A spokesman said Low maintained his innocence and was confident he would be vindicated.

-“Mr. Low and his lawyers request that the public keep an open mind until all of the evidence comes to light.
-This has been a case of “trial-by-media” from the start, and unfortunately, the circus continues,” the statement said.
+“Mr Low and his lawyers request that the public keep an open mind until all of the evidence comes to light.
+This has been a case of ‘trial-by-media’ from the start, and unfortunately, the circus continues,” the spokesman said in a statement.

-Low and his family’s whereabouts are unknown, but Malaysian lawmakers and enforcement officials have said the 38-year-old financier is believed to be living in China.
-Some media reports say he may be in Abu Dhabi.

-The Malaysian Anti-Corruption Commission (MACC) and Singapore authorities had previously issued arrest warrants for Low.
+The Malaysian Anti-Corruption Commission and Singapore authorities had previously issued arrest warrants for him.

-Malaysia has also applied for an Interpol red notice to seek assistance from the United Arab Emirates, Indonesia, India, Myanmar, China and Hong Kong to detain Low.

-Low has said previously that he will not present himself to any country where his guilt has been predetermined.
+Low has said previously that he would not present himself to authorities in any country where his guilt had been predetermined.

 Investigations into 1MDB were reopened after Prime Minister Mahathir Mohamad returned to power in a stunning election victory in May, ending Najib’s decade-long rule.